Adopting veganism as a lifestyle might seem daunting. But here are 5 ways to make this journey go more smoothly.

 In the countless Facebook groups, Instagram accounts and real-life conversations I’ve been in, relating to veganism, there is always someone interested in learning a bit more about it.
 And many of these people are genuinely curious about the reasons to become vegan.
 Sometimes, they already have read plenty of resources about it, but they are struggling with how to implement the changes in a sustainable way in their lives.

-Just as there are people in every shape and form in the world, so are there vegans.
+Just as there are people in every shape and form in the world, so are there all types of vegans.

 What I mean that people become vegan for many reasons, and each person who happens to be vegan has its own views on what is “right” or “wrong”.
 This is nothing unique about veganism.
 But it might be confusing and even frustrating trying to understand the conflicting messages you find online, when it comes to it.

 I’ll try to add to the conversation.
 Hopefully, it will be in a non-confusing and straightforward way.